choria-legacy/prometheus-streams/README.md

  - [ ] You cannot use the standard Prometheus Federation
  - [ ] You do not have 100s of devices in every DC to monitor, 10s is what this is good at
  - [ ] You understand the issues related to the [Push Gateway](https://github.com/prometheus/pushgateway) and you are happy to use it to expose the metrics to your central Prometheus
+ - [ ] You looked at [PushProx](https://github.com/RobustPerception/PushProx) and decided not to use it - perhaps you also can't make extra ports to your central DC
  - [ ] You already have or do not have a problem running [NATS Streaming Server](https://github.com/nats-io/nats-streaming-server).
 You can have one central Stream or many stitched together with the [Stream Replicator](https://github.com/choria-io/stream-replicator)

 If all this is true, go ahead and look to this tool for a possible solution to your problem.